The Man Who Corrupted Earth

 The Man Who Corrupted Earth is a novel by G. C. Edmondson published in 1980.

 Plot summary

-The Man Who Corrupted Earth is a novel about Gus Dampier, a rich eccentric who was swindled out of the directorship of his company.
+The Man Who Corrupted Earth is a novel about the wealthy eccentric Gus Dampier whose son-in-law swindled the directorship of his company away from him.

 Reception

 Greg Costikyan reviewed The Man Who Corrupted Earth in Ares Magazine #5 and commented that "The Man Who Corrupted Earth is only the second novel I've seen by Edmonson- the excellent (and recently reprinted) The Ship that Sailed the Time Stream is the other.
 One awaits the next eagerly; Edmonson is a writer."